Stem cell therapy and multiple sclerosis

 with MS each year

 What is multiple sclerosis?Multiple sclerosis (MS) is a chronic and usually progressive disease affecting the central nervous system – the brain and spinal cord.
+As MS is an autoimmMultiple sclerosis (MS) is a chronic and usually progressive disease affecting the central nervous system – the brain and spinal cord.
 As MS is an autoimmune condition, patients’ immune systems attack and damage the myelin layer that protects the nerves in the brain and spinal cord.
 This causes a broad variety of symptoms that vary in each patient, including impairment of muscle coordination, vision, speech and severe fatigue.
 Exactly why someone develops MS in the first place is still unknown.

 There are estimated to be about 100,000 individuals living with MS in the UK and 5,000 individuals are freshly diagnosed with the disorder every year.